-In order to achieve the objective of positively impacting the lives of coffee growing families, the RGC 3E® is available to all stakeholders who wish to access it, which is why the model on which its operation is based is the "continuous improvement" of the practices of the stakeholders that participate in it.
-The scheme defines that at a minimum, a supplier must comply with 100% of the mandatory indicators and reach a 40% compliance of the general indicators to obtain a 3E recognition as "Evaluated", however, it is expected that the actors commit themselves to continuous improvement actions and in the following years of evaluation, their performance will improve.
+To achieve the goal of positively impacting the lives of coffee-farming families, the 3E scheme is accessible to all actors who wish to participate.
+This is why the model on which it operates is based on the principle of continuous improvement of the practices of those involved.
+The scheme establishes that, at a minimum, a supplier must comply with 100% of the mandatory indicators and reach 40% compliance with the general indicators in order to obtain a basic 3E recognition as "Evaluated."
+However, actors are expected to commit to continuous improvement actions so that their performance improves in subsequent years of evaluation.